Welcome to the London Office.

-An application for a 2021/2022 Placement Scheme is also an application for a Training Contract commencing September 2024 – as we expect to recruit all of our trainees from our pool of scheme candidates.
-We do not offer a direct training contract application route.
+An application for a 2023/2024 Vacation Scheme is also an application for a Training Contract commencing September 2026.
+We do not offer a direct training contract application route as we expect to recruit all of our trainees from our pool of scheme candidates.
 This is because we believe it is essential for candidates to understand and experience our distinctive training contract structure.

-Any final year students, graduates, postgraduates and career changers from law or non-law backgrounds can apply for any scheme.
+- Any final year students, graduates, postgraduates and career changers from law or non-law backgrounds can apply for any scheme.
 Penultimate year students of qualifying law degrees can also apply for any scheme.
 We would invite other students including first years to come along to Events, enjoy your early years at University, and apply when eligible.
 Why not take the opportunity to gain an early understanding of the work of the Firm by undertaking our Forage Work Experience Programme.

-- To apply for our schemes, you will need a strong 2.1 degree (gained or predicted).
-We do not have minimum school grade requirements.
-We have integrated Rare's contextual recruitment system into our recruitment process to better understand an applicant’s potential in the context in which their experiences have been gained (including in the context of their school's average student attainment) in order to hire from the widest talent possible.
-There is also opportunity to tell us any mitigating circumstances on the application form that have led to lower than expected performance.
+- To apply for our schemes, you will need a strong 2.1 degree (gained or predicted) and we do not have minimum school grade requirements.
+In order to hire from the widest talent possible, we have integrated Rare's contextual recruitment system into our recruitment process.
+This allows us to better understand an applicant’s potential in the context in which their experiences have been gained (including in the context of their school's average student attainment).
+There is also opportunity to tell us about any mitigating circumstances on the application form that may have led to a lower-than-expected performance.

 Watch this video for our top recruitment tips

-You must register through our web page to apply for any position within Jones Day.
+You must register through our web page to apply for a training contract position within Jones Day.

-If successful, you will be invited to an interview with two senior lawyers, which will take place in person or online between October and March.
-All interviews, whether in-person or online, are an opportunity for you to express your genuine interest in a legal career, why you believe Jones Day is the firm for you.
+If successful, you will be invited to an interview with two senior lawyers which will last approximately 40 minutes and which will take place online between October and March.
+All interviews, whether in-person or online are an opportunity for you to express your genuine interest in a legal career and why you believe Jones Day is the firm for you.
 Our interviewers are eager to hear about you more generally and about your interests and motivations.
 You will also have the opportunity to have a chat with a trainee beforehand who can answer any questions the candidate may have about life at Jones Day.
-We do not give assessment exercises or written tests to any of our candidates.
+We do not give assessment exercises or written tests before or during the interview.

-If successful at interview, you will be invited to join one of our Placement Schemes which will form the assessment for a Training Contract position.
+If successful at interview the assessment centre stage, you will be invited to join one of our Vacation Schemes which will form the assessment for a Training Contract position.
 Of course, your approach to our work tasks is an important part of the assessment, but we will also be assessing your general effectiveness on the scheme, from communicating with our lawyers to working with the other scheme candidates.
 We ultimately want to see whether you would be suited to our distinctive training system.